 How does the points/scoring system work?

-Translation lists and English & Literature Spelling lists
+Translation and Spelling Lists

-You earn points by learning words, which means answering a word correctly three times in a row (or twice, if you don't make a mistake).
+For Translation and Spelling Lists you earn points by learning words, which means answering a word correctly three times in a row (or twice, if you don't make a mistake).
 This earns you one star, which is equal to one point.

 |Stars||Points||When can I earn this star?|